 A lively and precise run into the valley

 To create the shapes on this project, PASCHAL's regular customer pairing, STRATIE Bau GmbH and Umwelttechnik & Wasserbau GmbH, operating here as consortium, mainly used TTR Circular trapezoidal girder formwork with plywood.
-According to Andreas Köhler, site foreman for Umwelttechnik & Wasserbau GmbH, this infinitely adjustable circular formwork meant that it was simplicity itself to produce the precise shape of the 6 curves, some of which consisted of 5 to 6 different radii.
+According to Andreas Köhler, site foreman for Umwelttechnik & Wasserbau GmbH, this stepless adjustable circular formwork meant that it was simplicity itself to produce the precise shape of the 6 curves, some of which consisted of 5 to 6 different radii.

 In order to prepare the concrete work, the consortium relied on the planning and works preparation department at the PASCHAL head office in Steinach and the PASCHAL branch office in Leipzig.
 This is where the plans were made for the formwork that had to take into account not only the curve specifications but also the terrain topography.

-In order to faithfully follow the steep incline of the toboggan run while executing the formwork for the sides, a 5cm filler was placed between each TTR Circular trapezoidal girder formwork segment so that the height of the following segments could be adjusted up or down as necessary.
+In order to faithfully follow the steep incline of the bobsleigh track while executing the formwork for the sides, a 5cm filler was placed between each TTR Circular trapezoidal girder formwork segment so that the height of the following segments could be adjusted up or down as necessary.
 Consequently all the formwork segments were positioned vertically, which made calibration and alignment on the slope much easier, as the hilly, uneven and steep terrain meant that only one excavator could be deployed on the construction site for lifting work.

 Some of the TTR Circular trapezoidal girder formwork panels with wooden plywood were supported by site, and some were back-anchored with a short tie rod in the 32.5 cm thick reinforced concrete slab.